GAN Inversion: A Survey: GAN Inversion Methods

-There are three main techniques of GAN inversion, \ie, projecting an image onto the latent space based on learning, optimization, and hybrid formulations, as shown in Figure~\ref{fig:inversion_types}.
-The learned inverse representations also have other characteristics, \ie, having supported resolution, being semantic-aware, being layerwise, and having out-of-distribution properties.
-Table~\ref{tab:taxonomy} lists the characteristics of the existing state-of-the-art GAN inversion methods.
+Fig.~\ref{fig:inversion_types} shows three main techniques of GAN inversion, \ie, projecting images into the latent space based on learning, optimization, or hybrid formulations.
+The inverted codes have other properties, \ie, having supported resolution, being semantic-aware, being layerwise, and having out-of-distribution generalizability.
+Table~\ref{tab:taxonomy} lists some important properties of the existing GAN inversion methods.